zerga9/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience)

 I am a junior software developer looking for work.
-I love problem solving and learning new skills, so coding is a perfect fit for me.
+I love problem solving and computer languages, so coding is a perfect fit for me.

 ## Projects